sillevl/course-databases/forta/mysql-introduction.md

 MySQL provides some commands to inspect the existing databases, tables, and there structure (columns and properties of those columns).

+The following features are just some of the available:

+- Listing the available databases
+- Listing the tables from a specific database
+- Listing the columns and there properties from a specific table

 ### Listing all available databases

 ```sql